mayadata-io/cstorpoolauto/docs/design.md

 # cluster.
 kind: CStorClusterStorageSet
 metadata:
-    # NOTE: Name will be deterministic
+    # NOTE: Name will be non-deterministic
-    name: # <Name of CStorClusterConfig>-ss0
+    generateName: ccplan-
-    namespace:
+    namespace: # same as CStorClusterPlan
     annotations:
         # UID of CStorClusterPlan that triggered this resource
         dao.mayadata.io/cstorclusterplan-uid: